 - Background.
-Do not use colored backgrounds or patterns as both are very distracting.
+Do not use colored backgrounds or patterns underneath your text as both are very distracting.
 Usually, plain white is best.
 Do use color in your figures in ways that enhance your message.

 - Get feedback!
 Ask instructors, TA’s, and/or friends to comment on a draft version.
 Give yourself a break and review everything with a critical eye.
 Listen if someone says it’s too complicated – most first-time presenters try to cram far too much into their posters.

 At this stage you need to re-evaluate what your overall message for your poster will be.
 Think about a cohesive story to tell.
 You will likely need to think about what graphs will help you deliver that message and will perhaps need to do additional analyses.

 When you are ready to start piecing together your poster, you can use one of the available Power Point templates on moodle or start from scratch.
 The dimensions of the poster are typically (40″ x 36″).
 Feel free to change colors or section headings.
 Since we are not printing your poster this semester, the exact dimensions are not critical.
 However, some students have opted to share their poster presentation at various student conferences.
 So it may be to your benefit to adhere to this format in case you want to print it down the line.

 You will be creating your own wordpress page that includes:

 - Your name

 - A photo of you

 The instructions for how you will accomplish this are available on our special poster session webpage here.